rvflash/safe/README.md

 - [x] Local storage using boltDB.
 - [x] ~~Web view based on local version of Bootstrap v4.1.3 (only CSS) and Vue.js v2.5.17.~~
-- [x] Migrate the Vue.js application to a Qt GUI in order to not use a web browser (avoids HTTP, unsafe extension, etc.).
+- [x] Migrate the Vue.js application to a GTK+3 GUI in order to not use a web browser (avoids HTTP, unsafe extension, etc.).
 - [ ] Historic of password's modifications.
 - [ ] Notification center with alerts on outdated or low strength password.